MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 ### Q: How do I resolve: *Query result exceeds maximum size.
 Please reduce the number of records by applying additional filters*?

-**A:** You will get the following error if the number of records retrieved from Analytics exceeds 250,000.
+**A:** You'll get the following error if the number of records retrieved from Analytics exceeds 250,000.
 > Failed to save modifications to the server.
 Error returned: 'OLE DB or ODBC error:
 > &#91;DataSource.Error&#93; VSTS: Request failed: The remote server returned an error: (400) Bad Request.
 > (**Query result exceeds maximum size.
 Please reduce the number of records by applying additional filters**).'.